socs-kul/socs-kul.github.io/_tutorials/command-basics.md

 $ cd -  # -  also refers to your users home directory
 $ cd /  # /  refers to the root directory
 ```
-Another thing to note is that you can denote a full path or a relative path.
+When referring to a path in a command, you can choose to do so with a full path or a relative path.

-Another useful command to get a quick overview of where you are in the directory is the `tree` command.\
+Another useful command to get a quick overview of where you are in the directory is the `tree` command.

 ### Interacting with Files and Directories
 Now that you know how to get around directories, it is probably important to know how to interact with files and directories.